Congratulations to the Class of 2015!

 Interested organizations must submit a request letter to HPD printed on the organization’s or high school’s official letterhead.
 The letter should indicate the amount of funding being requested (up to $2,000) and include a written price quote from the vendor who will be providing ground transportation services.
 The letter should also include a point of contact and his or her daytime phone number, fax number, and email address.

-A copy of the organization’s Internal Revenue Services Not-For-Profit [Section 501(c)(3)] recognition letter and not-for-profit identification number must also be submitted with the request letter.
+A copy of the organization’s Internal Revenue Services Not-For-Profit [Section 501(c)(3)] recognition letter and not-for-profit identification number, and applicant certification statement must also be submitted with the request letter.

 Requests should be mailed to: